 Our team is unparalleled in drive and determination.
 Our common goal?
 To see Hancock County prosper and grow.
-We’re happy to serve the community, and always ready to go the extra mile.
+We’re happy to serve our member businesses, and always ready to go the extra mile.
 Click on name of team member to e-mail or scroll down the page for full biographical information.
 Feel free to call us during business hours at 228.467.9048.

 Tish Haas Williams – Executive Director

 Linda McCarthy –Assistant Director

 Sally Isaacs – Business Resource Center Manager

 Kathryn Corr – Marketing & Event Coordinator

 Lisa Jones – Accountant

 Michelle Chiasson - Accountant’s Clerk